AnushkaHiremath13/TravelNest/README.md

 # TravelNest

-An interactive full-stack resort booking application.
-TravelNest includes an Express + MongoDB backend and a static frontend (HTML/CSS/JS) with a small admin React component.
-It supports user authentication, image uploads, bookings and Stripe payments.
+TravelNest is an interactive full-stack resort booking platform powered by Express and MongoDB with a modern HTML/CSS/JavaScript frontend.
+It lets users explore destinations, view detailed resort pages, and make secure bookings through Stripe payments.
+Each resort includes trusted YouTube vlog links for authentic visual insights and better decision-making.
+The platform supports user authentication, dynamic search, image uploads, and smooth page transitions.
+Admins can easily manage resorts and content through a built-in admin panel, ensuring a seamless booking experience.

+This unique feature sets TravelNest apart from typical resort booking platforms by giving users real, trusted visual reviews through YouTube vlogs—helping them experience the resort before they book.

 Features
 - Resort listing and details